• ECTS

 e) Classification on variables.

-IV - Principal component analyses
+IV - Principal component analysis

-Standard PCA
+Standardized PCA

-a) Cloud of individuals, inertia and direct PCA.
+a) Individual cloud, inertia and direct PCA.

 b) Variable cloud, inertia and dual PCA.